 Flags and Caskets

 The tradition of covering a deceased Veteran with an American flag became common in the late 1700s during the Napoleonic wars.
 Flags were originally used to cover the deceased on a battlefield so that both sides could more easily identify them.
-Today, this tradition is no longer associated with battle but used to remind family and friends of the deceased’s service to the country.
+Today, this tradition is no longer associated with battle but used to remind family and friends of the deceased’s service to their country.

 Today, the VA lists how the American flag should be displayed when a decedent is placed in a casket: